CamCove-Crichton/avanlifersmustsee/README.md

 - Added the general layout to the header section in the index.html file along with adding font awesome script link to the bottom of my index.html file
 - Continued updating the README.md file as i went on through the project
 - Started with the header content and then started the general styling of the header
+- Added a background image to the assets folder and styled it

 <!-- Sections/Pages functions & screen shots here -->